darianrosebrook/vibe-coded-minecraft-bot/README.md

 1. **Bot** (`/bot`): The Minecraft bot implementation with LLM-powered task execution
 2. **Web** (`/web`): The web interface with ML dashboard

+It is almost entirely vibe coded.
+The goal here was to test two things, how well autonomous AI agents can handle large coding projects, and how well I can structure the project, planning documents, and how well I can keep an agent on task.

+There is a large disclaimer too that I know how to debug the output and set proper testing to ensure that the code is working properly, adjusting things or doing thorough enough code review to ask for specific changes.

+I don't like it, having something do all the work for me, as I derive a lot of pride and joy getting something to work on my own.
+But as for the state of the bot, it almost works.

+The biggest suggestion I have to anyone doing a lot of autonomous agent projects is to clearly lay out a plan for it, or ask it to create a planning document that will allow it to check off a list.
+Almost like task queueing.
+This will severely improve the time spent on task, instead of it going off in different directions.
+Have the agent check off the things it has completed.

+If you want to take a look at my Cursor ruleset, you can see that at the bottom of this Readme.

 ## Project Structure

 ```